 If you have a passion for supporting postpartum moms and new babies, this pathway is extremely rewarding.
 Starting your own business isn't for the faint of heart, though.
-You can still be an RN and CLC while working in a hospital or clinic and help many moms and babies in a traditional setting.
+You can still be an RN and a CLC while working in a hospital or clinic and help many moms and babies in traditional settings.
 If you have an entrepreneurial spirit and want to work for yourself, then you really can't go wrong with a private practice in lactation counseling.

 What Does a Certified Lactation Counselor Do?

-- Working collaboratively on a healthcare team
+- Work collaboratively on a healthcare team

-- Supporting and counseling family members
+- Support and counsel family members

 How to Become a Certified Lactation Counselor

-What is the Difference Between a Certified Lactation Counselor and Other Certified Lactation Specialities?
+What Is the Difference Between a Certified Lactation Counselor and Other Certified Lactation Specialities?

-Additional lactation certification options include becoming an International Board Certified Lactation Consultant (IBCLC) or pursuing Breastfeeding Counselor Certification (CBC).
+Additional lactation certification options include becoming an international board-certified lactation consultant (IBCLC) or pursuing Breastfeeding Counselor Certification (CBC).